Jerome-Maurin/vmdb2-wrapper/README.md

 The Raspberry Pi different models are already [supported by Debian](https://raspi.debian.net).<br>
 FYI these images are also [build using `vmdb2`](https://salsa.debian.org/raspi-team/image-specs/)

-## Getting started
+# Getting started

-You can either download an already built image from [the Github Releases](https://github.com/Jerome-Maurin/vmdb2-wrapper/releases) or [the Github Actions (nigthly builds)](https://github.com/Jerome-Maurin/vmdb2-wrapper/actions) (needs to be logged-in) and then skip to [**Writing the image to an SD-card**](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Writing-the-image-to-an-SD-card), or you can build the image yourself using a Debian (or an Ubuntu, you'll need to adapt the Debian procedure).
+You can either download an already built image from [the Github Releases](https://github.com/Jerome-Maurin/vmdb2-wrapper/releases) or [the Github Actions (nigthly builds)](https://github.com/Jerome-Maurin/vmdb2-wrapper/actions) (needs to be logged-in) and then skip to [**Writing the image to an SD-card**](https://github.com/Jerome-Maurin/vmdb2-wrapper/blob/master/README.md#Writing-the-image-to-an-SD-card)

+#### Or

+You can build the image yourself using a Debian (or an Ubuntu, you'll need to adapt the Debian procedure).

-### How to build an image
+## How to build an image

-#### Setting up the environment
+### Setting up the environment

 On a freshly installed minimalist Debian, use this command to install needed packages :